 When the multiplier is combined with the accelerator, the resulting model is capable of interesting dynamics.
-This is particularly true if either the consumption function or the investment function has a lagged response to changes in income.12 Suppose that
+This is particularly true if either the consumption func-

 11 As a reality check, it is important to remember that the multiplier only works with this degree of simplicity in a world in which rises in aggregate demand cause producers to raise output one-for-one in response, i.e., when the aggregate-supply curve is horizontal.
 To the extent that producers raise prices rather than producing more (or if the increase in demand causes a rise in interest rates), much or all of the multiplier effect may be neutralized.